Summer Orientation 2017

 Monday, August 14

-Since transfer students are typically familiar with registration processes in a college setting, Summer Orientation will NOT be a mandatory requirement for you.
-Instead, you will make an individual phone or in-person appointment to be advised.
+Since transfer students are typically familiar with registration processes in a college setting and international students are not able to travel the distance for orientation, Summer Orientation will NOT be a mandatory requirement for you.
+Instead, you will make an individual appointment to be advised.
+Transfer students can be advised in-person or via phone, and international students can be advised via phone or email.
 We hope this will allow for a more personal advising experience.
 You will be able to take care of other student processes, such as getting your student ID card, during the first week of class.

 What to Expect: Students